 Step 2: Inform your team

-Make sure to track the candidate process through your ATS allowing, both HR and the department employers to be on the same page.
+Make sure to track the candidate process through your ATS which allows both HR and the department employers to be on the same page.
 You may want to consider adding evaluations or interview scorecards to team members involved in the work trial.
 The more specific information you can share, the better your outcome.

 Step 3: Meet with your hiring manager to develop a challenge